vibuverma/tbbt-fast-api/README.md

    ```bash
    cd tbbt-fast-api
    ```
-3. reate a virtual environment (optional, but it's like wearing a protective suit in a lab):
+3. Create a virtual environment (optional, but it's like wearing a protective suit in a lab):

    ```bash
    python3 -m venv venv